 Wellbeing hour once a week

-Cycle to work and employee discounts scheme
+Cycle to work and employee discounts scheme.

 Training and development opportunities

 Access to Mental Health First Aiders and Employee Assistance Programmes

 About the College

 The Royal College of Anaesthetists is the professional body responsible for the specialty throughout the UK.
 We are the third largest medical royal college in the UK by membership.
 With a combined membership of more than 26,000 Fellows and Members, we ensure the quality of patient care by safeguarding standards in the three specialties of anaesthesia, intensive care and pain medicine.